FarmDyn/documentation/docs/methodology/risk.md

 The notion *random variable* only implies that the variable has an underlying probability distribution and not that it is a decision variable in our problem.
-Consequently, random are a parameter in GAMS and not declared as a variable.
+Consequently, random are parameters in GAMS and are not declared as variables.
 As mentioned in the section above, in the SP version of the model the MRPs are simulated in Java that generate deviations around unity, i.e. we can multiply a given mean price level for an output and/or an input (e.g. defined by user on the interface)